Khloe Kardashian Planning Plastic Surgery Makeover After Giving Birth, Reports ‘Radar Online’

 Khloe Kardashian is planning to get her revenge body back.
-However, this time the Keeping Up with the Kardashians star won’t be hitting the gym for grueling workouts, she’ll allegedly call in the plastic surgeon.
+However, this time the Keeping Up With the Kardashians star won’t be hitting the gym for grueling workouts, she’ll allegedly call in the plastic surgeon.

 According to a May 16 report by Radar Online, Khloe Kardashian is planning to have multiple plastic surgery procedures done in order to regain her figure after giving birth to her daughter, True Thompson.
 Sources tell the outlet that the reality TV star is planning to get work done on her “face, thighs,” and other parts of her body.
 The insider also states that Kardashian will schedule a “tummy tuck” and a “boob lift” to get her pre-baby body back.